SmartTeleMax/iktomi/doc/source/web-tutorial.rst

 Advanced routing tools
 ^^^^^^^^^^^^^^^^^^^^^^

-Insanities provides some additional filters.
+Iktomi provides some additional filters.

 A **subdomain** filter allows to select requests with a given domain or subdomain::